YXSong000/Gene-DML/README.md

 ## Feature Extraction

 The framework supports multiple feature extractors.
 In this paper, we utilize UNI model, and the feature extracted by the UNI is included in the downloaded data.
-Before training, you need to download the UNI model from Hugging Face (https://huggingface.co/MahmoodLab/UNI) save to weights path ``./weights`` and extract features by following code:
+Before training, you need to download the UNI model from Hugging Face (https://huggingface.co/MahmoodLab/UNI), or any other feature extractors, saving to weights path ``./weights`` and extract features by following code:

 ### Using UNI Model